Final Restraining Orders

 - There exists good cause for the order to be dismissed

-- The circumstances between the two parties have changed significantly, in a manner which suggest the restraining order is no longer necessary
+- The circumstances between the two parties have changed significantly in a manner that suggests the restraining order is no longer necessary